cryptoalgebra/Algebra/README.md

 ### Tests

-Tests for a specific module are run by the following command in the module folder:
+Tests are run by the following command in the src/core folder:
 ```
 $ npm run test
 ```

 ### Tests coverage

-To get a test coverage for specific module, you need to run the following command in the module folder:
+To get a test coverage, you need to run the following command in the src/core folder:

 ```
 $ npm run coverage